benapetr/stikkit/README.md

 Configuration
 =====

-The default configuration pulls the URL from /etc/stikkit/url - however, the better approach is to create your own config directory.
-The stikkit software will look for ".stikkit" in your home directory.
+The default configuration pulls the URL from `/etc/stikkit/url` - however, the better approach is to create your own config directory.

+The stikkit software will look for `.stikkit` in your home directory.
 Within this directory, there are a few key files worth creating.

  - *url* - Contains your base installation URL for stikked
  - *apikey* - If your stikked installation requires an API key, save it in here